benkinard/StrokePrediction/README.md

 ![Prediction](images/prediction.png)

-The Flask application is hosted using [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), and can be found [here](http://strokeriskprediction.us-east-2.elasticbeanstalk.com/).
+The Flask application is hosted using [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
+If you'd like to view or use the app, get in contact with me (to save costs I do not have the EC2 instance up & running unless someone wants to see the app.
+When the application is active it can be found [here](http://strokeriskprediction.us-east-2.elasticbeanstalk.com/).)
 You can find the source code for the application in [src/](src/).